joemoose/dungeoneers.d20/docs/character.md

 		See the [Equipment](equipment.md) section for more information on your gear.

 Finally, roll d100 once or twice (your call) and consult the following table to select an odd memento or two you always carry with you.
-Who knows, they might come in handy one day, or you sell it for a few coins.
+Who knows, they might come in handy one day, or you can sell it for a few coins.

 **Odd Items for Creative Problem-Solving**